CarterFiggins/werewolfBot/README.md

 > When the bot goes offline the day and night schedulers get turned off.
 This will reset the scheduling so day and night time will happen according to the settings in the database.

-# Env set up

-There are 5 values to set up in the env before the bot will work.
-Copy the `.env.example` file to `.env` and fill in the values.

-### TOKEN

-This is the discord token that can be found after creating a bot in the discord developers application.

-### CLIENT_ID

-The client id is also found in the discord developers application.

-### MONGO_URI

-The uri to connect to mongodb

-### MONGODB_NAME

-The name of the mongo database

-### TIME_ZONE_TZ

-The time zone for the bot day schedulers